 Cost-saving.
 A dormant company is exempted from complying with a number of legal requirements, as laid down by the Ordinance, including:

 - Preparing audited financial statements and appointment/resignation/removal of auditors

 That being said, you are still obliged to prepare an annual return for the year in which the company registered as dormant.

-And to satisfy any other essential needs since under certain circumstances and at some point, you may wish to halt the business, for personal reasons or otherwise.
+Satisfy any other essential needs.
+Under certain circumstances and at some point, you may wish to halt the business, for personal reasons or otherwise.

 Formally declaring your company as dormant allows you to relaunch your business later at your convenience and without having to dissolve it just to go through the pain of starting a new one all over again.

-4. How to acquire dormant status for Hong Kong company?
+4. How to acquire dormant status for Hong Kong companies?

 You can obtain dormant status by advising the Registrar of your wish to declare dormancy.
 The procedure starts with shareholders sitting back together and tabling a special resolution, which, in order to pass, requires at least 75% of the votes favoring it.

 When all is said and done, Directors are authorized to submit to the Registrar of Companies a statutory declaration on the company's intention to enter into dormant status, at which point your company will officially become dormant as per your request.